agab0110/Cursa-traceability-backend/README.md

 ```

 ## 3.4 .env file
-The .env file is a configuration file that allows developers to define environment-specific configuration variables such as database credentials, API keys, and other settings without hardcoding them into the application code.
+The .env file is a configuration file that allows developers to define environment-specific configuration variables such as database credentials, API keys, and other settings without hardcoding them into the application code.<br>
+It is created when creating a new Laravel project or when you [setup](#32-setup-laravel) an existing one.

 The foundamental things we need are: